marcasedda/BPOP/README.md

 - ["Larger_than_tH.txt"](https://github.com/marcasedda/BPOP/blob/main/struct_LargtH.md) contains info about binaries that do not merge within a Hubble time

-- ["retention_Z0_#.dat"](https://github.com/marcasedda/BPOP/blob/main/struct_retZ.md) contains the cumulative distribution of natal kicks of BHs from single and binary stars
+- ["retention_Z0_#.dat"](https://github.com/marcasedda/BPOP/blob/main/struct_retZ.md) contains the cumulative distribution of natal kicks of BHs from single and binary stars.
+The distribution is calculated for different values of the metallicity

 **3) Utilities and tools**